rascasoft/openstack/instance-ha/README.md

         [root@overcloud-controller-0 ~]# attrd_updater -n evacuate -A
         name="evacuate" host="overcloud-compute-1.localdomain" value="yes"

-3. At this point the resource **nova-evacuate** which constantly monitors the properties of the cluster in search of the evacuate tag finds out that compute-0 host needs evacuation, and by internally using nova-compute commands starts the action and the instances are recreated on another available host;
+3. At this point the resource **nova-evacuate** which constantly monitors the attributes of the cluster in search of the evacuate tag finds out that overcloud-compute-1 host needs evacuation, and by internally using nova-compute commands starts the action and the instances are recreated on another available host;
 4. In the meantime, while compute-0 turns up again **nova-compute-checkevacuate** will wait (with a default timeout of 120 seconds) evacuation to complete to start in the chain the NovaCompute resource that will enable the fenced host to become available again for running instances;

 ##What to look for when something is not working